brunomestanza/brunomestanza/README.md

 ### 🌍 Welcome To My World!

 <p>
-  I'm Bruno, actually studing for became a refference of frontend development in <b>Brazil. </b>
+  I'm Bruno Mestanza, actually studing for became a refference of frontend development in <b>Brazil</b>.
   <br/>
-  I'm currently working on <a href="https://www.geopostenergy.com" target="_blank">Geopost Energy</a>.
+  I'm currently working on <a href="https://www.geopostenergy.com">Geopost Energy</a>.
 </p>

 ### Talking About Personal Stuffs